prvashisht/classic-web-search/README.md

 [![Version](https://img.shields.io/badge/Version-1.2-blue.svg)]()

-This Chrome extension automatically redirects your Google searches to the classic web only version of Google Search.
+This Chrome extension automatically redirects your Google searches to the classic web-only version of Google Search.

 ## Features

-- **Web Only Google Search:** Automatically redirects your Google searches to the classic web only version.
+- **Web Only Google Search:** Automatically redirects your Google searches to the classic web-only version.
 - **Dynamic Search:** The extension only works when the search query changes, allowing the user to switch to any other search type within the same query.
 - **Toggle Feature:** Easily enable or disable the extension with a single click from the extension icon.

 ## Installation

-You can install the extension from the [respective browsers' Web Store](https://pratyushvashisht.com/classicwebsearch?utm_medium=github&utm_name=readme) or follow these steps for local development:
+You can install the extension from the [respective browsers' Web Store](https://vashis.ht/rd/classicwebsearch?from=github-readme) or follow these steps for local development:

 1. Clone the repository:
 ```